Atherstone Ball Game: History

+In 2012, and following cuts to policing that would reduce the number of officers present at the game, a new company was formed to help the game comply with health and safety regulations.
+An 18-year-old competitor from the nearby town of Nuneaton was also treated in hospital after being knocked unconscious during the final minutes of the game.
 Violence broke out at the 2019 game and committee chairman Rob Bernard later suggested those responsible for the violence threatened the game's future, stating: "In the past, when things have got out of hand, we've put it out there that the future of the Ball Game is under threat and it calms down a bit the following year...
 But then it comes back again.
 It is the nature of it."
 Following the 2019 game, a clip of participants fighting received 3.4 million views on Facebook, and a report in the Daily Mirror newspaper claimed that a man's ear had been ripped off during the fracas.
 However, no such casualties were reported either by police or ambulance officials.

 The 2020 game, held on 25 February of that year, was abandoned around halfway through the match when a steward was taken ill, having collapsed from a heart attack at the town's Conservative Club.
 He was treated at the scene by first responders – special constables and paramedics from West Midlands Ambulance Service – before being airlifted to hospital, where he underwent medical procedures.
 A JustGiving page was subsequently established to provide financial help for his family.

+In 2021, the game was cancelled for the first time in its 821-year history due to the ongoing COVID-19 pandemic.
+It returned in March the following year.
+The 2023 game was reported to have been the scene of a number of violent incidents, including a mass brawl where several kicks and punches were thrown, and during which damage was caused to a William Hill bookies.
+This prompted Warwickshire Police to issue a warning prior to the 2024 game that "Levels of violence witnessed last year will not be tolerated".

+Ball manufacturer

 For several years the ball was made by the sportswear manufacturer Webb Ellis.
 Prior to this Alan Johnson the local saddler from Market Street was the maker from the 1950s.
-Following the 2017 game Webb Ellis cancelled their contract to make the ball.
+Following the 2017 game, Webb Ellis cancelled their contract to make the ball.
 As a consequence, Atherstone upholsterer, Pete Smith, was commissioned to produce the ball for the 2018 game.
 This marked the first occasion the ball had been made in the town since 1982.
 Smith based his design on an original cardboard template made by local craftsman Brian Brown.

-Coverage of the game was first heard on BBC radio in 1934, and footage of it was first shown on television in 1958.
-In 2021, the game was cancelled for the first time in its 821year history due to the ongoing COVID-19 pandemic.